 Potatoes are part of the nightshade family.
 This includes white, red, yellow and blue-skinned potato varieties.
-Sweet potatoes and yams are not nightshades, however, according to The Weston A. Price Foundation.
-If you have sensitivity to members of the nightshade family, You need to avoid foods made from potatoes, such potato salad, french fries and mashed potatoes.
-Also, be sure to read ingredient lists on all processed foods to avoid potatoes and potato starch.
+Sweet potatoes and yams are not nightshades, however.
+If you have a sensitivity to members of the nightshade family, you should avoid the obvious foods made from potatoes like mashed potatoes and french fries, but also be sure to read ingredient lists on all processed foods to avoid potatoes and potato starch.

-Another widely consumed member of the nightshade family are tomatoes.
-Although the culinary world refers to tomatoes as vegetables, scientifically, they fall into the category of fruit.
-If you have a nightshade sensitivity, it's best to stay away from all raw tomatoes and also from cooked ones in other preparations such as in tomato sauce and ketchup.
-Be sure to read the ingredient lists on soups and condiments such as in salsas, hot sauces and marinades, because they often contain tomatoes.
+Another widely consumed member of the nightshade family is the tomato.
+Although people often refer to the tomato as a vegetable, scientifically, it falls into the category of fruit.
+If you have a nightshade sensitivity, it's best to stay away from all raw tomatoes and also from cooked tomatoes in foods like pasta sauce and ketchup.
+Be sure to read the ingredient lists on soups and condiments such as hot sauces, barbecue sauces and marinades, because they often contain tomatoes.

-All peppers belong to the Solanaceae family, as well.
-This includes bell peppers, jalapenos, habaneros, cayenne peppers and paprika.
+All peppers belong to the Solanaceae family.
+This includes common ingredients like bell peppers, jalapeños, habaneros, cayenne peppers and paprika.
 Paprika, a spice made from ground, dried peppers, is used in a variety of cuisines.
 Be sure to read labels and communicate well with servers and chefs when eating out to avoid the ingredient.
-Peppercorns, on the other hand, are not a member of the nightshade family, even though they contain the word "pepper" within their name.
+Peppercorns, on the other hand, are not a member of the nightshade family.

-Eggplant appears in Italian, Thai, Indian and other ethnic cuisines, and even though you need to avoid eating eggplant if you have a nightshade sensitivity, you can easily avoid dishes such as eggplant Parmesan.
-If you are ordering a meal which states that it contains mixed vegetables, be sure to communicate that you cannot eat eggplant and other nightshades.
-When in doubt, avoid a food or dish altogether if you have an allergy or sensitivity.
+Eggplant appears in Italian, Thai, Indian and other cuisines, and even though you need to avoid eating eggplant if you have a nightshade sensitivity, you can easily avoid dishes that contain eggplant.
+If you are ordering a meal that contains mixed vegetables, be sure to communicate to your server that you cannot eat eggplant and other nightshades.
+When in doubt, it's best to avoid a food or dish altogether if you have an allergy or sensitivity.

-Small, red goji berries fall into the nightshade family.
-These slightly sweet berries, sometimes called wolfberries, are native to Asia.
+Goji berries fall into the nightshade family.
+These slightly sweet red berries, sometimes called wolfberries, are native to Asia.
 They can be eaten raw, dried or made into a juice.
-They're easy nightshades to avoid, but do read ingredient lists of all juices, smoothies, teas and nutritional supplements to be sure they don't contain goji berries.
-Other berries that are nightshades include garden huckleberries, ground cherries and cape gooseberries, but not normal gooseberries nor blueberries.
+They're easy nightshades to avoid, but be sure to read the ingredient list of all juices, smoothies, teas and nutritional supplements to be sure they don't contain goji berries.
+Other berries in the nightshade family include garden huckleberries, ground cherries and cape gooseberries, but not normal gooseberries nor blueberries.